Understanding Ogilvie Syndrome: Causes and Treatments

 • Abdominal distension

-In severe cases, the condition can lead to complications such as bowel perforation, which is a medical emergency.
+In extreme cases, the condition can cause complications like bowel perforation (a medical emergency).

 Diagnosis of Ogilvie Syndrome